labxscut/ksak/README.md

 ### 1.1.
 Main menu

 - The red area is the <b>main menu</b>, where you can set the language, graphic font and other options.
-The yellow area is the <b>input sequences</b>, where you can view and edit the sequences highlight colors.
+The yellow area is the input sequences, where you can view and edit the sequences with highlight colors.
 The green area is the <b>configuration panel</b>, where you can configure the options of clustering and plotting algorithm, etc. The blue area is the <b>output panel</b>, where you can view and export the generated tree.
 The purple area is the <b>status bar</b>, where the current progress of calculation and plotting is displayed.

 ### 1.2.
 Configuration panel

-- This panel is used to configure the calculation parameters, in the <i><u>Distance</u></i> multiple selector one can configure which distance algorithm is needed for the calculation; in the <i><u>k-string length</u></i> field one can configure the interval information of k-string length; in the <i><u>Markov model</u></i> field one can configure the interval information of Markov model; in the <i><u>Tree Constrcution Method</u></i> field one can configure the clustering algorithm (UPGMA or NJ).
+- This panel is used to configure the calculation parameters, in the <i><u>Distance</u></i> multiple selector you can configure the distance algorithm which is needed for the calculation; In the <i><u>k-string length</u></i> field you can configure the interval information for k-string length; In the <i><u>Markov model</u></i> field you can configure the interval information for Markov model; In the <i><u>Tree Constrcution Method</u></i> field you can configure the clustering algorithm (UPGMA or NJ).

 ### 1.3.
 Status bar

-- After importing and configuring the sequences, one can click <i><u>Generate</u></i> button to see the software starting to run.
+- After importing and configuring the sequences, you can click <i><u>Generate</u></i> button to start running the software.
 The running progress can be seen in this area.

 ### 1.4.
 Output panel

-- After the calculation is complete, the obtained tree is presented on the <i><u>Output panel</u></i> of the software.
-We can select different results and view them, and we can also view different styles of trees (Standard and Circular).
-Meanwhile, right clicking on the output image one can choose <i><u>Save</u></i> or <i><u>Save All ...</u></i> to export the results (bmp image, tree description file or distance matrix) for that or all plots, respectively.
-Double-click the image, then it can be viewed separately in a pop-up box.
+- After the calculation is complete, the obtained tree is presented on the <i><u>Output panel</u></i> from the software.
+We can select dto review different results and styles of trees (Standard and Circular).
+Meanwhile, by right clicking on the output image you can choose <i><u>Save</u></i> or <i><u>Save All ...</u></i> to output the results (bmp image, tree description file or distance matrix) or all plots respectively.
+Double-click the image, outputs can be reviewed separately in a pop-up box.

-- For example, we input the comparison sequence in the <i><u>Iutput sequences</u></i> and run as follows, which allows us to export the evolutionary tree directly.
+- For example, we input the comparison sequence in the <i><u>Iutput sequences</u></i> and run as follows, which allows us to output the evolutionary tree directly.

 ![image2](images/image2.png)

 <center>Fig. 3.
-Running example of <i>Ksak</i>.</center>
+Running an example of <i>Ksak</i>.</center>

 ## 2. Advantages of <i>Ksak</i>